FugetsuHuiGuoRou/FugetsuHuiGuoRou/README.md

 ## 🧠 About Me

-* 🎓 Currently studying programming
+* 🎓 Currently learning programming
-* 💼 Focused on becoming a better developer every day
+* 💼 Trying to get better every day
 * 🚀 Always learning something new
-* 🔥 Constantly pushing myself to grow and improve
+* 🔥 Always pushing myself to improve
+* 🤖 I love building automations
+* 🎮 Also really into making games

 ---